-A thermal overload can be detected by evaluating the modules' built-in NTC sensors.
+A thermal overload can be detected by evaluating the modules' built-in NTC sensor.
 In case a thermal overload is detected the comparator shown in Figure 11 pulls the SKYPER's error input to GND and so the driver can communicate an error message.

-The resistors R1003 (framed brown in Figure 8) and R2003 (framed brown in Figure 9) can be used for adjusting the error temperature threshold.
+The resistor R1003 (framed brown in Figure 9) can be used for adjusting the error temperature threshold.

-The standard values for R1002, R1003, R2002 and R2003 are shown in Figure 11: the thermal overload detection is deactivated by leaving R1002 and R2002 unpopulated.
+The standard values for R1002 and R1003 are shown in Figure 11: the thermal overload detection is deactivated by leaving R1002 unpopulated.

-An error is detected, when the voltage at the negative input of the comparator is greater than the voltage at the positive input.
-The resistance of the NTC at a desired shut-off temperature can be taken from the diagram in Figure 12.
-With this resistance value the value of R1002 (R2002) can be calculated.
+An error is detected, when the voltage at the inverting input of the comparator is greater than the voltage at the non-inverting input.
+The resistance of the NTC at a desired shut-off temperature can be taken from the diagram in Figure 12; R1003 needs to be chosen to that value.
+A chip resistor with the size 0805 can be used for R1002 and R1003.